GarrettBeatty/doublecube.gg/Backgammon.Server/README.md

-# Backgammon.Web - SignalR Game Server
+# Backgammon.Server - SignalR Game Server

 ASP.NET Core SignalR server for multiplayer Backgammon games.
 This is the **server-only** backend - use **Backgammon.WebClient** for the web UI.